Logo-arte.com website header

 when you pay with your credit card or Paypal.

-After completing the payment, you will receive in the next 5 minutes an email with the link to download a .zip file containing the 2 images of Saint Expeditus shown below, in AI, EPS and DXF formats.
+On the Paypal page you can pay with a credit card, debit card or a Paypal account.
+After completing the payment, you will receive in the next 5 minutes an email with the link to download a .zip file containing the 2 images of Saint Expeditus shown below, in AI, EPS, PDF, SVG, DXF, JPG and PNG formats.

 Vector images of Saint Expeditus available for download.